0 - Clan Amir: About Berant and Story List

 There are four main sources of revenue collected for the running of the government at all levels.

-Customs Excise collected by Customs Officers are used only by the King for his areas of authority.
+Customs Excise collected by Customs Officers are used only by the King for funding his areas of authority.

 Sales Tax is collected by the Parliament and Tribal Councils of the area where the sale takes place, the relevant authorities collect it and spend it on the areas of their responsibility.
 This is the only form of revenue the Tribal Councils can count on receiving.
 Sales Tax rates are Constitutional Laws and are the same across the country.

-Income Taxes are levied on all corporate businesses, and are collected by Parliament for their areas of responsibility.
-The Parliament is the only government body to collect Income Tax, despite it applying to businesses in Tribal Lands.
+Income Taxes are levied on all corporate businesses and are collected by Parliament for funding their areas of responsibility.
+The Parliament is the only government body to collect Income Tax, despite it also applying to businesses in Tribal Lands.
 This is used to fund the police services, the Berant Army, and a few other nationwide services they also provide in the Tribal Lands by agreement with the Tribal Councils.
 Individuals, owner operated businesses, and partnerships are not subject to income tax.
 Incorporating a business allows the owners to limit their liability to the business, but it also subjects them to income tax.

 The King is the head of state who has the final responsibility where he has to give final approval to all laws before they can come into effect.
 He may reject any proposed law.
 Any rejected domestic administration law may be put to the people at the next election, the King and the Parliament must abide by the outcome of the people’s vote on the law.
 Such a law requires another vote before it can be changed in any way as this process raises the new law to the same status as a Constitutional Law.